Introducing TUSC

 - greenhouse investigations ("hands-on" experiments)

-- Information Technology (digital imaging, geotechnologies - GPS and GIS, e-presentation media)
+- Information Technology (digital imaging, geotechnologies)

 All program locations are accessible by TTC.
 To promote an awareness of the role of public transportation in urban life, central bussing is not provided.